materialsproject/pymatgen/README.rst

       :alt: Coveralls Coverage Report
       :target: https://coveralls.io/github/materialsproject/pymatgen?branch=master

+This is the repository for the legacy branch of pymatgen that maintains root-level imports.
+A new namespace version has version numbers starting with 2022.

 Pymatgen (Python Materials Genomics) is a robust, open-source Python library for materials analysis.
 These are some of the main features: